Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: System and methods

-\textbf{Proof.} Inferring the reaction kinetics constant involves the computation of a mean for each species present in the reaction (Equation~\ref{eq:hatk}), which is $\mathcal{O}(nI)$.
-In the worst-case, a lookup for a catalyst species is necessary, at a cost of $\mathcal{O}(nIm)$.
-The velocities update step performed in Equation~(\ref{eq:velupdate}) is $\mathcal{O}(nI)$.
-Generating reaction skeletons requires the computation of the species displaying highest velocities for each time point, which is $\mathcal{O}(nm)$ (Equation~(\ref{eq:argmax})).
-After that, the sets $R_\delta(t_l)$ and $P_{\delta}(t_l)$ are obtained with a bounded number of $\delta$ values.
-The time complexity for the inference of one reaction is therefore $\mathcal{O}(nmI)$.
+\textbf{Proof.} Inferring the reaction kinetics constant involves the computation of a mean for each species present in the reaction (Equation~\ref{eq:hatk}), which is $\mathcal{O}(nJ)$.
+In the worst-case, a lookup for a catalyst species is necessary, at a cost of $\mathcal{O}(nJm)$.
+The update of velocities performed in Equation~(\ref{eq:velupdate}) is $\mathcal{O}(nJ)$.
+Generating reaction skeletons requires the computation of the species displaying highest absolute variations for each time point, which is $\mathcal{O}(nm)$ After that, the sets $R_\delta(i)$ and $P_{\delta}(i)$ are obtained with a bounded number of $\delta$ values.
+The time complexity for the inference of one reaction is therefore $\mathcal{O}(nmJ)$.

-Since the depth of the search tree is bounded by $\gamma$ and each node has at most $\beta$ children, the time complexity of Reactmine is thus $\mathcal{O}(\beta^\gamma nmI)$.
+Since the depth of the search tree is bounded by $\gamma$ and each node has at most $\beta$ children, the time complexity of Reactmine is thus $\mathcal{O}(\beta^\gamma nmJ)$.